-- To satisfy the computation requirements, a student may be required to pass developmental, pre-college, non-degree credit courses. - ENG 100, ENG 300and MAT091 are requirements for those students who demonstrate a need.
-Credits earned from developmental courses will not count toward hours required for graduation. - Students may be able to advance their progress through the General Education requirements by demonstrating competency on approved assessments (computer literacy and elementary level foreign language).
-To be considered, a student must register for the course(s) and settle all financial obligations during the time set aside for registration. - Students must earn a grade of "C" or better in all required General Education Courses. - Students who are Natural Science majors or have changed their major from Biology, Chemistry, or Physics can count 100 and 200-level Biology, Chemistry, and/or Physics courses towards the Natural Sciences General Education Requirement. - Students will have the option to "test out" of modern languages at the elementary levels and instead of earning solely CR (credit) toward graduation, those six (6) hours of foreign language (since students are assessed a fee for the CR) will be applied toward the required six (6) hours.
+- Some students- based on academic skills sets- may be advised or required to pass developmental, pre-college, non-degree credit course.
+Credits earned from developmental coursers will not count toward hours required for graduation. - ENG 100, ENG 300 and MAT 091 are requirements for those students who demonstrate a need.
+Again, credits earned from developmental courses will not count toward hours required for graduation.

+- Students may be able to advance their progress through the General Education requirements by demonstrating competency on approved assessments (computer literacy and elementary level foreign language).
+To be considered, a student must register for the course(s) and settle all financial obligations during the time set aside for registration. - Students must earn a grade of "C" or better in all required CORE general education courses. - Students will have the option to "test out" of modern languages at the elementary levels and instead of earning solely CR (credit) toward graduation, those six (6) hours of foreign language (since students are assessed a fee for the CR) will be applied toward the required six (6) hours.